 Surprisingly for a microbiologist, Professor Clokie’s career started off in botany and genetics.
 As a child, Professor Clokie spent a lot of time collecting seaweed on Scottish beaches and whilst growing up, she was surrounded by a family of botanists and so a degree in botany and genetics was a natural step for her.

-Over the duration of her life’s work, Professor Clokie has collected over 500 such phages stored within her cryogenically stored and patented ‘phage library’ – one of the largest and best characterised in Europe.
+Over the duration of her life’s work, Professor Clokie has collected over 500 such phages stored within her patented cryogenic ‘phage library’ – one of the largest and best characterised in Europe.

 As concerns mount about the impending crisis in antimicrobial resistance (AMR), a new approach towards targeting superbugs has never been more urgently needed.